New sustainable packaging-focused event will help brands and retailers achieve their sustainable packaging goals

 Probably as a direct result of Amazon’s self-identified “obsession” with the customer (which it believes is much different than being competition-focused, technology-focused or business model-focused), it has created the Frustration-Free Packagingcertification.
 This certification notably requires all packaging materials must be curbside recyclable and designed to reduce waste.

 While many brands look to sustainable packaging from the outlook of helping the business save money (for example, by using less materials) or to manage risk (such as moving away from finite materials in a changing climate), Amazon is looking to sustainable packaging so that consumers don’t personally experience frustration.
 This shift in perspective conveys an implicit understanding of the changing context and friction of packaging.
 It is also a refreshing example of a company taking responsibility for its own packaging by giving consumers the benefit of the doubt, and removing a burden from their shoulders that was arguably not even theirs to begin with.
+3. Embrace collaboration.

+Another way to thrive in the Fourth Industrial Revolution is by embracing collaboration, which improves connectivity and learning.
+You can respond faster to change when you’re not in a bubble―and you’re exposed to more helpful information and perspectives, too.
+Locking yourself away at your headquarters and guarding every aspect of your business like you’re Willy Wonka―that’s not very 2017.
 Look to NGOs (non-governmental organizations) to cut through the noise in packaging sustainability in these evolving circumstances, such as the Sustainable Packaging Coalition.
 The supply chain is rife with various sustainability claims, and many of those claims in emerging sales channels are misleading.
 Instead of taking each supplier at its word about the recyclability of packaging, brands could collaborate with How2Recycleto get impartial information about their packaging that they can trust.

 Companies can also collaborate with each other along the supply chain to unlock new opportunities.
 For example, Amazon collaborates with brands to optimize packaging design for ecommerce by being transparent across product portfolios about packaging performance data, and by identifying key opportunity areas to drive sustainable packaging solutions.
+4. Invest in data acquisition and analysis.

 Big Data is part of the Fourth Industrial Revolution and it will help packaging adapt and succeed, if companies are serious about getting it and interpreting it properly.

 Specifically, packaging damage data will be an essential driver as goods will be moved in such different, dynamic ways than before.
 Advanced analytics about the supply chain will help companies make their packaging designs more responsive and efficient, and will facilitate transparency about the sourcing and production of packaging materials.
+5. Minimize distractions.

 There’s a temptation when we dream about and fear an unknowable future to jump to solutions that look like they’re out of The Jetsons out of a desire to dazzle or leapfrog.
 Many in the packaging world tend to be drawn to the “hottest” new innovations or materials that sound more sustainable but actually may clash with our existing recovery infrastructure.
 For example, you may not want to slap geolocation hardware onto packaging until, and unless, you can demonstrate that it’s designed for recyclability (and not just begrudgingly tolerated by some recyclers in small quantities).

+In other words, don’t just follow shiny things.
 6. Equip packaging and sustainability professionals with the right skills and information.

 Another variable that will contribute to the natural selection of packaging in the Fourth Industrial Revolution will be skills.
 Too many packaging professionals―or sustainability professionals―don’t know the fundamentals of packaging sustainability or have a starting point to begin managing tradeoffs.